Anne Robert Jacques Turgot: American Revolution

 As minister of the navy from 1774 to 1776, Turgot opposed financial support for the American Revolution.
 He believed in the virtue and inevitable success of the revolution but warned that France could neither financially nor socially afford to overtly aid it.
-French intellectuals saw America as the hope of mankind and magnified American virtues to demonstrate the validity of their ideals along with seeing a chance to avenge their defeat in the Seven Years' War.
+French intellectuals saw America as the hope of mankind and magnified American virtues to demonstrate the validity of their ideals, along with seeing a chance to avenge their defeat in the Seven Years' War.
 Turgot, however, emphasized what he believed were American inadequacies.
-He complained that the new American state constitutions failed to adopt the physiocratic principle of distinguishing for purposes of taxation between those who owned land and those who did not, the principle of direct taxation of property holders had not been followed, and a complicated legal and administrative structure had been created to regulate commerce.
+He complained that the new American state constitutions failed to adopt the physiocratic principle of distinguishing for purposes of taxation between those who owned land and those who did not; the principle of direct taxation of property holders had not been followed, and a complicated legal and administrative structure had been created to regulate commerce.
 On the social level, Turgot and his progressive contemporaries suffered further disappointment: a religious oath was required of elected officials and slavery was not abolished.
 Turgot died in 1781 before the conclusion of the war.
 Although disappointed, Turgot never doubted revolutionary victory.

 Place in the Ministry

-All might yet have gone well if Turgot could have retained the confidence of the king, but the king could not fail to see that Turgot had not the support of the other ministers.
+All might yet have gone well if Turgot could have retained the king's confidence, but the king could not fail to see that Turgot did not have the support of the other ministers.
 Even his friend Malesherbes thought he was too rash, and was, moreover, himself discouraged and wished to resign.
 The alienation of Maurepas was also increasing.
 Whether through jealousy of the ascendancy which Turgot had acquired over the king, or through the natural incompatibility of their characters, he was already inclined to take sides against Turgot, and the reconciliation between him and the queen, which took place about this time, meant that he was henceforth the tool of the Polignac clique and the Choiseul party.
 About this time, too, appeared a pamphlet, Le Songe de M. Maurepas, generally ascribed to the comte de Provence, containing a bitter caricature of Turgot.